Deferred Income Asset Or Liability

 Q: Are there any specific accounting standards that govern the recognition of deferred income?

 A: Yes, both GAAP (ASC 606, Revenue from Contracts with Customers) and IFRS 15 (Revenue from Contracts with Customers) provide detailed guidance on the recognition of revenue, including deferred income.
-These standards emphasize the importance of identifying performance obligations and recognizing revenue when those obligations are satisfied.
+These standards stress the importance of identifying performance obligations and recognizing revenue when those obligations are satisfied.

 Conclusion: Mastering the Nuances of Deferred Income